 At the end of the 19th century, Biarritz was one of the royalty’s favorite places in Europe.
 European kings and queens, aristocrats, rich people, actors, and artists from Europe used to spend their summer holiday there.

 In the middle of the 20th century, Biarritz got a new status as a European surf capital.
 It’s recognized as the first place in Europe where surfing was practiced.
-Nowadays Biarritz is still a popular resort place with many posh hotels and villas.
+Nowadays Biarritz is still a popular resort place with many posh hotels and villas and is one of the best places to visit in South France.

 Book your guided walking tour of Biarritz: Discover Biarritz guided walking tour